mikebway/poc-gcp-ecomm/README.md

 │                       shopping cart publications from the carttrigger function and records │                       new orders in the order data set.
 │
+├── ordertrigger    <-- Source code and Makefile for the order-trigger Firestore trigger Cloud │                       Function.
+│
 ├── pb              <-- Go library module generated from the gRPC service and protocol buffer │                       message schema.
 This is referenced by service modules to facilitate │                       implementation of the gRPC APIs.